mitsuhiko/lucumr/2024/12/26/reflecting-on-life.rst

 </2023/2/9/everybody-is-complex/>`__ what they have versus what you don't.
 Nothing good will come from that.
 Everyone's journey is unique, shaped by the opportunities they encounter and the paths they decide to follow.
-Value grows not with the breath of options explored but with the depth of commitment to the path you've choosen.
+Value grows not with the breadth of options explored but with the depth of commitment to the path you've chosen.

 Just as mastering a skill pays dividends, so does committing on your personal or professional journey.
 Even if the world around you shifts —